ethereum/verkle-dev-website/docs/02-concepts/01-data_structures/00-merkle_trees.md

 To create the first or bottommost layer of **inner nodes**, we take two adjacent leaf nodes and apply the cryptographic hash function again to the pair.
 So in the diagram, the leaf nodes $h_0=H(F_0)$ and $h_1=H(F_1)$ are concatenated to provide the input to the hash function, and the output $H(h_0, h_1)$ becomes the inner node $h_8$ that is the parent to these two leaf nodes.
 We repeat this process for every pair of leaf nodes, hashing 8 leaf nodes into 4 inner nodes.

 To create the next layer of inner nodes, we repeat this process with the layer of inner nodes we just generated.
 With each layer we halve the number of inner nodes.
-Eventually we reach a layer with only 1 node.
+Eventually after successive rounds of hashing, we reach a layer with only 1 node.
 We stop here and call this single node the **merkle root**.
 The merkle root is a 32-byte string (in the case of Keccak256) which commits all the original data elements.

 <br/>